thoughtbot/design-system/README.md

 # thoughtbot design system (tbds)

-thoughtbot design system for thoughtbot websites.
+A design system for thoughtbot websites.

+## Purpose

+The purpose of the thoughtbot design system is to…

+- Learn about design systems so that we establish our skillset in the space and provide services to our clients.
+- Support our internal and external websites and set a minimum standard of design, accessibility, maintainability, and quality.

 ## Applications using tbds